pandian-raja/Oral_Disease_Detection/README.md

 # Conclution

 A preliminary analysis shows that the accuracy of detecting oral diseases has not yet met the desired expectations.
-Based on the sample images provided in the [source repository](https://github.com/hplin6/oral_disease_diagnosis/tree/master/samples/center-position), the model is consistently predicting normal(No Cancer).
+The model was able to correctly classify the sample images located in the [source repository](https://github.com/hplin6/oral_disease_diagnosis/tree/master/samples/center-position).
+However, when the model was built for iOS, its performance was not up to par.
 Without access to the image dataset, it is difficult to make a comprehensive assessment of the solution's performance using saved pytorch model.

 ### Analysis of [source repository](https://github.com/hplin6/oral_disease_diagnosis/tree/master/samples/center-position) images